 - Run the tool.

-- The following is an example of an output of a merged raster:
+The following image shows the output of a merged raster:

-Note: This tool may take a while to run depending on the resolution of the images and their size.
+Note: This tool may take a while to run depending on the resolution of the images and their sizes.

-- ArcGIS Desktop Help: Introduction to the ArcGIS raster tutorial
+- ArcMap: Introduction to the ArcGIS raster tutorial

-- ArcGIS Pro Help: Mosaic To New Raster
+- ArcGIS Pro: Mosaic To New Raster (Data Management)

 - How To: Merge rasters using ArcGIS 8.x Spatial Analyst